RiyanNaffa/RiyanNaffa/README.md

 ### Hi, folks! 👋
-I'm currently learning Data Science🔬\n
+I'm currently learning Data Science🔬
-I'm also interested in learning Web Development📝\n Reach me at 📬riyannaffanusafara@gmail.com
+I'm also interested in learning Web Development📝
+Reach me at 📬riyannaffanusafara@gmail.com

 <!--
 **RiyanNaffa/RiyanNaffa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.